KetanMane/IND-Military-Armoury/README.md

 - Developers to see **frontend techniques**
 - Future additions like AI image tagging or search functionality

-Inspired by my love for defense tech and development, this project reflects my ability to combine **design, storytelling, and interactivity** into one site.
+Inspired by my love for defense tech and development, this project reflects my ability to combine **design, storytelling, and interactivity** into one site

 ---